davidcool/Mr-Roboto/README.md

 - 12mm M3 flathead hex bolts & nuts for attaching parts
 - 4x knobs for potentiometers
 - 1x knob for switch
+- 1/2 inch copper tape (for +5V & GND rails so young learners can more easily solder)

 Tools:
 - Soldering Iron